gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileLabel.md

 \\finance\projects\analysis.xlsx  Success
 ```

-This command sets the "Confidential" label for a file that is already labeled with a higher classification label.
+This command sets the "General" label for a file that is already labeled with a higher classification label.
 The Azure Information Protection policy is configured to require justification for lowering the classification label, removing a label, or removing protection.
 Because the command includes a justification message, the new label is successfully applied and the justification reason is logged on the local computer.

-### Example 3: Apply the "Internal" label to all files that do not currently have a label
+### Example 3: Apply the "General" label to all files that do not currently have a label
 ```
 PS C:\> Get-AIPFileStatus -Path \\Finance\Projects\ | where {$_.IsLabelled -eq $False} | Set-AIPFileLabel -LabelId d9f23ae3-4321-4321-4321-f515f824c57b
 FileName                              Status Comment